PerimeterX/perimeterx-php-sdk/README.md

 ]
 ```

-#### <a name="custom-page-activity-handler"></a> Custom Page Activity Handler
+#### <a name="additional-page-activity-handler"></a> Additional Page Activity Handler

-Setting a custom activity handler is done by setting 'custom_activity_handler' with a user function named on the '$perimeterxConfig'.
+Adding an additional activity handler is done by setting 'additional_activity_handler' with a user function named on the '$perimeterxConfig'.
+The 'additional_activity_handler' will be executed before sending the data to the PerimeterX portal.

-**default:** send activity to PerimeterX as controlled by '$perimeterxConfig'.
+**default:** only send activity to PerimeterX as controlled by '$perimeterxConfig'.

 ```php
 /**